 Gift ideas for home visits with vulnerable families

 You can help us collect items by asking your family, friends, and church for the following:

 - Flip flops

-- Children’s percussion instruments
+- Children’s clothes

-You may want to get vaccinations and medications for the trip to Malawi.
 We recommend the following course listed below.
 (Note: Your doctor or health-care provider will determine what you will need, depending on factors such as your health and immunization history.)